0xCB-dev/docs.keeb.supply/content/0xcb-new-horizons/assembly/index.md

 <br>Now just add the rubber feet onto the acryl feet and at the bottom onto the PCB and you are done.
 ![rubberfeet](rubberfeetplaced.jpg)

-If you don't want a typing angel you can also just leave the acryl feet so that you have a 0 degree typing angle.
+If you don't want a typing angle, you can just leave the acrylic feet off.
+This will give you a 0 degree typing angle.

 ### PCB assembly